 - Case management with automated alerts and routing

-- Enterprise integrations (Salesforce, SAP, Oracle, Adobe, HubSpot)
+- Enterprise integrations with Salesforce, SAP, Oracle, Adobe, and HubSpot

 - Advanced segmentation and role-based dashboards